-NZ IFRS 16 - LEASES
+NZ IFRS 16 - Leases

-This Standard sets out the principles for the recognition, measurement, presentation and disclosure of leases to ensure that lessees and lessors provide relevant information in a manner that faithfully represents those transactions (effective from 1 January 2021).
+This Standard sets out the principles for the recognition, measurement, presentation and disclosure of leases to ensure that lessees and lessors provide relevant information in a manner that faithfully represents those transactions.

 Impact on Council: The direct impact of the accounting standards on Council has not yet been assessed.